 - Many cardiac registered nurses pursue an advanced practice role to increase compensation.

 Average Salary for Cardiac Nurses

 Cardiac nurses hold registered nurse (RN) licenses and, at minimum, obtain education at the associate level.
+The BLS data shows registered nurses made a median annual salary of $77,600 in 2021.
 As the following information illustrates, however, cardiac nurse salary increases correspond with higher education levels.

 According to the salaries of nurses surveyed by Medscape in 2020, the biggest jump, at 14%, occurs between the bachelor of science in nursing (BSN) and master of science in nursing (MSN) levels.

 Doctor of Nursing Practice

 Male nurses comprise only 9.4% of the total number of RNs, but they earn higher paychecks than their female counterparts in nearly half of all specialty areas.
 For example, a survey conducted by the Journal of Nursing Regulation found that male cardiac nurses earn close to $15,000 more per year than female cardiac nurses.

 Highest-Paying and Lowest-Paying States for Cardiac Nurses in 2020

 While the BLS does not provide state salary data specifically for cardiac nurses, RN pay rates show comparable compensation trends based on geographic location.
 Cardiac nursing is an RN specialty and, in most states, cardiac nurses earn similar wages to RNs overall.